by Carolyn Thomas ♥ @HeartSisters

 As the unofficial poster child for the well-documented link between pregnancy complications and premature cardiovascular disease, I was already very familiar with Dr. Smith’s work.
 See also: “Pregnancy complications strongly linked to heart disease“

-Shortly after I turned down his kind invitation to speak, he invited me again (hey, he’s persistent!) – but this time he offered the irresistible option of speaking to the Toronto audience via teleconference.
-I asked him:
+Shortly after I turned down his kind invitation to speak, he invited me again (hey, he’s persistent!) – but this time he offered the irresistible option of speaking to the Toronto audience via teleconference:

 “Does this mean I can stay in my jammies, drink coffee at my kitchen table, and just speak to your group over the phone?!”

-While waiting for my presentation time slot, I also had the opportunity to go online, log in and listen to a few other conference speakers that morning.
+While waiting for my presentation time slot, I also had the opportunity to go online and listen to a few other conference speakers that morning.
 As Dr. Jennifer Blake, the CEO of The Society of Obstetricians and Gynaecologists of Canada, posted on Twitter:

 Meanwhile, here’s how Dr. Smith likes to describe this under-appreciated risk: